New Student Guide

 Welcome to United Lutheran Seminary!

 You’re admitted.
-And committed.
 What should you do next?

 Will you find it more helpful to take a biblical course and/or theology course prior to taking integrative courses such as Preaching or Christian Education?
-This is a good question to discuss with your advisor.
+This is a good question to discuss with your adviser.
 If you are a part-time student we suggest that you consider starting with a core course.

 Do you need Financial Assistance?